noirbizarre/pytest-gitconfig/README.md

 The fixture when required provide a `pytest_gitconfig.GitConfig` object with the following methods:

-- `gitconfig.set()` accepting either a `dict` with the parsed data sections or key-values with dotted key names.
+- `gitconfig.set()` accepting either a `dict` or kwargs, as parsed data sections as dict or dotted-key-values.
 - `gitconfig.get()` to get a setting given its dotted key.

 It works by monkeypatching the `GIT_CONFIG_GLOBAL` environment variable.